muxinc/mux-node-sdk/README.md

 The official NodeJS Mux SDK wrapper.

 This library is intended to provide convenience methods for the Mux API for applications written in server-side Javascript.
-__Please note__ that this package uses Mux access tokens and secret keys and intended to be used in server-side code only.
+__Please note__ that this package uses Mux access tokens and secret keys and is intended to be used in server-side code only.

 ## Documentation